Have you ever heard of a Bee Sting Cake?

 Place the pan on a parchment-covered baking sheet (the honey mixture will seep through the bottom) and bake for 22-25 minutes, until golden and bubbly.
 Place the finished cake on a cooling rack and allow to cool for 10 minutes.

-After 10 minutes, remove the cake from the pan.
+After 10 minutes, remove the Bee Sting cake from the pan.

-The aroma of the cake is intoxicating, and there is a beautiful sticky caramelization on top and all around the cake.
-Youโll be tempted to cut into the cake, but it’s important to let the cake cool completely.
+The cake’s aroma is intoxicating, and there is a beautiful sticky caramelization on top and all around it.
+You’ll be tempted to cut into it, but it’s important to let it cool completely.

-After the cake has fully cooled, carefully slice the cake in half with a serrated knife.
+After the Bee Sting cake has thoroughly cooled, carefully slice the cake in half with a serrated knife.
 Spread the pastry cream on top of the bottom half, covering it with the top half of the cake.
 Now it’s ready to serve.

-Like most European cakes, the Bee Sting Cake is not very sweet.
-The pastry texture of the cake goes well with the mildly sweet pastry cream.
-But the honey almond topping is what takes this cake to the next level.
-The butter in the topping gives a delicate richness that perfectly finishes this Bavarian classic.
+But the honey almond topping takes this cake to the next level.
+The butter in the topping gives it a delicate richness that perfectly finishes this Bavarian classic.

 *Make sure to use a sharp knife to slice the cake.